nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/datalens_deploy/datalens_deploy.md

     ![](images/45.png)

-6. After a minute or so you should see **Permission Denials** in both the dashboard and the **Audit Trails** view.
-You may need to refresh your browser.
+20. After a minute or so you should see **Permission Denials** in both the dashboard and the **Audit Trails** view.
+(You may need to refresh your browser).

     ![](images/46.png)

 21. Refresh the **Dashboard** page to see the updates on **Top 5 active users**, **Top 5 accessed files** and **File Operations** panels.

 22. Click on your user under **Top 5 Active Users**.
 This will take you to the audit trail of the user.
-Or click on the **hamburger icon** then **Audit Trails** menu and search for either your user or a given file.
-You can use wildcards for your search, for example .txt.
+Alternatively,  click on the **hamburger icon** then **Audit Trails** menu and search for either your user or a given file.
+You can use wildcards for your search, for example *.txt.

+You may continue to explore the data lens dashboard.